The Avenues — Salt Lake Valley neighborhood

 The Avenues: Salt Lake City's Enduring Legacy of Urban Prestige

-The Avenues is one of Salt Lake City’s most storied residential neighborhoods, a 487-acre historic district where Victorian Queen Anne mansions, Craftsman bungalows, and Tudor Revival homes line tree-canopied streets that climb the foothills north of downtown.
-This neighborhood has maintained its architectural integrity and urban character for over a century, evolving into a destination that balances historic preservation with progressive urban living.
-The Lower Avenues provide walkable access to downtown Salt Lake City and the TRAX light rail system, while the Upper Avenues offer increasingly dramatic views and direct access to City Creek Canyon, one of the region’s premier urban nature corridors.
+The Avenues is one of Salt Lake City's oldest and most storied residential neighborhoods, a roughly 100-square-block National Register historic district where Victorian Queen Anne mansions, Craftsman bungalows, and Tudor Revival cottages line tree-canopied streets that climb the foothills north of South Temple toward Capitol Hill.
+Platted on an alphabet-and-number grid (A Street through U Street, intersected by 1st Avenue through about 14th Avenue) and built out primarily between 1880 and 1930, the neighborhood has held its architectural integrity for more than a century while evolving into one of the city's most progressive urban-living destinations.
+The Lower Avenues offer walkable access to downtown Salt Lake City, the Utah State Capitol, and the TRAX light rail system, while the Upper Avenues open directly into City Creek Canyon — a protected watershed that doubles as the region's most accessible urban nature corridor.

 Median Sale Price